sensetence/vue-quintable/README.md

 Add listeners for the following events to handle them as you want to.

-- click:row | passes row as first parameter
+- click:row | passes row as first parameter, triggered when row is clicked

-- click:cell | passes cell as first parameter
+- click:cell | passes cell as first parameter, triggered when cell is clicked

-- expand:row | passes row as first parameter
+- expand:row | passes row as first parameter, triggered when row is expanded

-- collapse:row | passes row as first  parameter
+- collapse:row | passes row as first  parameter, triggered when row is collapsed

-- filtered:rows| passes filtered rows as first parameter
+- filtered:rows| passes filtered rows as first parameter, triggered when filter or search query affect rows

+- ajax:rows| passes ajax rows as first parameter, triggered when rows are updated from server

-- update:perPage | passes integer as first parameter
+- update:perPage | passes integer as first parameter, triggered when per page parameter changes

-- update:page | passes  integer as first parameter
+- update:page | passes integer as first parameter, triggered when page is changed

-- update:search | passes string as first parameter
+- update:search | passes string as first parameter, triggered when search query is entered

-- update:sort | passes object of sort group as first parameter
+- update:sort | passes object of sort group as first parameter, triggered when sort order is active/changes

 - component:event | generic event for passing data from child components